00labs/huma-monorepo/0_doc/v2/faqs/investor.md

 ![Safe Wallet Settings](../images/faqs/safe-wallet.png)

-### Do I need to KYC/KYB again on Solana if I have done it on EVM?
+### Do I need to do KYC/KYB again on Solana if I have done it on EVM?

 No, you don’t have to.
 First, you need to connect to the EVM wallet that you used for KYC/KYB via one of the Scroll pool pages.
 After that, you can return to the Solana pool and connect to your Solana wallet to bypass KYC/KYB.

 ### What wallets are supported?

-We support Metamask, Phantom, Solflare, Coinbase, Ledger, Trezor, Backpack and WalletConnect for our Solana Campaign.
+We support Metamask, Phantom, Solflare, Coinbase, Ledger, Trezor, Backpack and WalletConnect for our Solana campaigns.